 Although testing the switches added another 2 weeks to the buying process, it was totally worth it to feel and hear the switches for myself.

 Side note: I highly recommend ColesKeyboards!
 Cole was super friendly, responsive, and accommodating to my requests.
 The switch tester arrived a day earlier than when I told Cole I needed it, and everything was clearly labeled.
-I could tell a lot of care was put into this build, and I appreciate the personal touches. *Cole said the custom switch tester is currently unavailable while switches are restocked for faster shipping, but I was told the listing would be back up soon.
+I could tell a lot of care was put into this build, and I appreciate the personal touches.

 Tips for testing switches